Fireworks displays

 When to notify us

-The person or organisation that places or fires off the fireworks will need to notify us of the display.
+The person or organisation that places or fires the fireworks needs to notify us.

-You must do this at least 10 days before the scheduled event if an approval is required.
+You must do this at least 10 days before the event if you need an approval.

-- any projectiles in the display can reach more than 400 feet above ground level
+• can reach more than 400 ft above ground level

-- the display will be within three nautical miles (5.5 km) of an aerodrome including an airfield or helipad – this includes in the approach or departure path.
+• will be within 3 nm (5.5 km) of an aerodrome including an airfield or helipad – this includes in the approach or departure path.

 Notify us through myCASA

-Follow these steps to notifying us through our online portal, myCASA.
+Follow these steps to notify us through our online portal, myCASA.
+The online form will do calculations for you.

 Before you login, make sure you have the following information available:

-identification documents.
-We need some ID from you to apply for an aviation reference number (ARN) online if you don’t have one.
-You will need both an individual and an organisation ARN
+• identification documents - you need to apply for an aviation reference number (ARN) if you don’t have one (you will need both an individual and an organisation ARN)

-the date, time and exact location of where the fireworks display will occur.
+• date, time and location of the fireworks display.

 You need to create a myCASA account if you haven't used the myCASA portal before.